 Please note: these costs may vary slightly depending on vets.

 Passport - includes rabies vaccination, microchip 67 euros

 Test for Leukaemia/FIV 29 euros

 Final vet check prior to travel 20 euros

-Son Xotano Kennels & Cattery 9 euros a day for the first three weeks, 8 euros a day after.
-Email Jenifer at Includes food and boarding in individual chalets.
+Son Xotano Kennels & Cattery Email Jenifer at to get an up to date price for lodging.
+Lodging includes food and boarding in individual chalets.

 Flying within Europe